 - NO ONE may sell to customers before the bell ringing at 9:00am or after 12:30pm unless that transaction was already taking place or you are actively packing up and closing your booth.
 You may not linger in the parking lot after 12:30pm and need to be packed up and out of the parking lot by 1:30pm.

-- Vendors may not broadcast audio from any device or vehicle during set up or breakdown.
+- Vendors may not broadcast audio from any device or vehicle during set up, breakdown or market hours.
 Headphones must be used for those wishing to listen to audio.

 Plants Produce and Fruit